 - Conclusion: If you don’t have a point of view on the question then you can’t write a conclusion because you have nothing to conclude on!
 A conclusion should be the easiest part of your essay because it is your closing paragraph, where you summarise your key points and put the boot in once and for all, in relation to the question.

 Every time you write a point think about what you are writing.
 Does the argument you are explaining make sense?
 Is it coherent?
 Is it logical?
 What are the problems with it?
 Is it flawless?

 For further guidance in developing your essay technique just click on the image below to download this product quickly and safely (for a small charge).

 To view all available products click on: R.S Resources.
-This digital goods store will allow you to quickly and safely download all materials (for a small charge).
+This store will allow you to quickly and safely download all materials (for a small charge).
 These include PowerPoints, lesson packs (with all worksheets and activities) key knowledge test packs (with answers), essay writing skills pack, revision packs and much more.
 I am always uploading new materials (as and when I cover them with my students) so it is worth checking regularly.
 These are all the materials I use with my own students, so they are tried and tested and available for you to download, keep and adapt over the years.